 Another factor to consider with European programs is that the average payback time for the continent is a mere 39 months – a global low – compared with the North American average of 55 months.

 Therefore, if speed, rather than long-term payback, is your primary consideration, you may wish to explore British programs—where some of continent’s highest ROI figures are found.

 If your interest is sufficiently piqued by the tantalizing prospect of return on investment figures in the hundreds of thousands, one way to secure your place on an outstanding MBA program is to attend a QS World MBA Tour event in your city: you can find an upcoming event schedule at:

 You’ll get the chance to meet admission directors from some of these top programs, network with fellow MBA hopefuls, and discover what the degree can do for you.

-If your appetite for the world’s most remunerative study program has been whetted by this data, but you’re still disheartened by the prospect of finding the funding necessary to undergo your dream course of study – then continue onto part two of our authoritative MBA guide (coming soon on the MBA Crystal Ball blog) to discover the best ways to finance your degree.
+If your appetite for the world’s most remunerative study program has been whetted by this data, but you’re still disheartened by the prospect of finding the funding necessary to undergo your dream course of study – then continue onto part two of our authoritative MBA guide to discover 5 financing options for your MBA.

 And for an outlook during the uniquely challenging Covid pandemic times – MBA during COVID pandemic